ladukaraniket/596-final-project/README.md

 # Flux-Schnell Diffusion Model Tuning Across Hardware Configurations

-## Introduction to Diffusion Models
+## :computer: Introduction to Diffusion Models

 Diffusion models are a powerful class of generative AI models that create new data by learning to reverse a gradual noise-adding process.
 They work by: